 - Offer a sample letter to your employer.
 If your employer's representative tells you he knows what to do and will be happy to take care of your request promptly, great.
 If not, offer him a sample letter of employment to adapt and use for your purposes.
 This will save time and help ensure that the landlord gets the proper verification promptly.

 - Touch base on the delivery method.
 Ask your employer's representative if she will fax or mail the letter directly to your landlord or give it to you to send.
-If the representative will contact the landlord directly, provide her with the correct address and find out from your landlord if the letter should be mailed or faxed to any particular person's attention.
+If the representative will contact the landlord directly, then provide her with the correct address and find out from your landlord if the letter should be mailed or faxed to any particular person's attention.
 If you will deliver it to the landlord, it's a good idea to include a cover letter.

 - Make sure the landlord is satisfied.
 After you or your employer's representative fax or mail your letter of employment to the landlord, call your landlord to confirm that the letter is satisfactory.
 If your landlord needs additional information, offer to follow up with your employer's representative or suggest that the landlord do so, if it's easier.